Dating couple

 It is an industry representative body, which aims to set standards.
 Membership is paid for, and the association has no legal standing, but members which breach their code of conduct can be ejected.

-We have noted whether sites are members or not solely because there is little else out there monitoring sites with any kind of credibility.
+We have noted whether sites are members or not solely because there is little else out there monitoring sites with any kind of credibility, and this at least shows willingness to raise standards.

 Trustpilot